Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \caption{BayesOpt workflow applied to Syntetic 3D model, in three different initialization}(\#fig:difinit)
 \end{figure}

-To further continue thiss dicussion on the effect of initialization on the final solution, the $u^*$ value for each repeatation has been show on the left side of Figure \@ref(fig:diffu).
-Where the $u^*$ is the vector of 8 dimention, each value shows the optimum injection rate for the 10 years life cycle of the field, in $m^3/D$.
-We woul like to note that the y axis was plotted from the range of 5 to 100.
-The reason for this is to show that in this optimization problem, injection of each wells can take any number between 5$m^3/D$ to 100 $m^3/D$, and the y axis shows the full extend of the value optimum zation worlkflow can reach.
-Visually, looking at the left plot at Figure \@ref(fig:diffu), we can see that the final solution of three repeations at each weels, does not differ significantly from each other .
+To further continue this discussion on the effect of initialization on the final solution, $\mathbf{u}^{best}$ value for each repetition has been show on the left side of Figure \@ref(fig:diffu).
+Where the $\mathbf{u}^{best}$ is the vector of 8 dimention, each value shows the optimum injection rate for the 10 years life cycle of the field, in $m^3/D$.
+We would like to note that the y axis was plotted from the range of 5 to 100.
+The reason for this is to show that in this optimization problem, injection of each wells can take any number between $5\:m^3/D$ to $100\:m^3/D$.
+Visually, looking at the left plot at Figure \@ref(fig:diffu), we can see that the final solution of three repetition at each well, does not differ significantly from each other.
 With small exception of (injection \#2), it seems all the final solutions converges to the same solution.
-This feature that can be loosly said as "robustness" of optimization workflow to initial design is very helpfu, from this sense that we do not neeed to resetart the optimization with different initilaization, since they all will converges to the similar solution.
-From this perspective, authours can infere that BayesOpt workflow can be considered as "global" optimization method, as it shows the workflow avoids stuck in local exterme pointsor saddle regions.
-The plot on the left side of Figure \@ref(fig:diffu) shows that mean injection rate (mean of three repeations) and erro bar at each injection wells.
+This feature that can be loosly said as "robustness" of optimization workflow to initial design is very helpful, from this sense that we do not need to restart the optimization with different initialization, since they all will converges to the similar solution.
+From this perspective, authors can infer that BO workflow can be considered as "global" optimization method, as it shows the workflow avoids stuck in local exterme points or saddle regions.
+The plot on the right side of Figure \@ref(fig:diffu) shows that mean injection rate (mean of three repetition) and erro bar at each injection wells.
 The bottom of error bar in this plot shows the $mean-sd$ and top of bar is $mean + sd$ .
-As we can see that we do not see significant variation in the final solution in each repeations, also the plots recoomnds that in the case of repeating the optimization with more than three times (like 10 or 100), it can lead to lower variation in final solution.
+As we can see that we do not see significant variation in the final solution in each repetition, also the plots recommends that in the case of repeating the optimization with more than three times (like 10 or 100), it can lead to lower variation in final solution.

 \begin{figure}